robertorcosta/azure-docs.pt-br/articles/hdinsight/hdinsight-component-versioning.md

 ## <a name="apache-hadoop-components-available-with-different-hdinsight-versions"></a>Componentes do Apache Hadoop disponíveis com diferentes versões do HDInsight

 O HDInsight do Azure dá suporte a várias versões do cluster Hadoop que podem ser implantadas a qualquer momento.
-A partir de 4 de abril de 2017, a versão de cluster padrão usada pelo Azure HDInsight é 3,6.
+As of April 4, 2017, the default cluster version used by Azure HDInsight is 3.6.

 As versões do componente associadas às versões do cluster HDInsight são listadas na tabela a seguir:

 > [!NOTE]
 > A versão padrão para o serviço HDInsight pode ser alterada sem aviso prévio.
 Se você tiver uma dependência de versão, especifique a versão do HDInsight ao criar clusters com o SDK do .NET com o Azure PowerShell e a CLI Clássica do Azure.